intel-lab-lkp/linux/Documentation/networking/arcnet-hardware.rst

 Because so many people (myself included) seem to have obtained ARCnet cards without manuals, this file contains a quick introduction to ARCnet hardware, some cabling tips, and a listing of all jumper settings I can find.
-Please e-mail apenwarr@worldvisions.ca with any settings for your particular card, or any other information you have!
+If you have any settings for your particular card, and/or any other information you have, do not hesitate to :ref:`email to netdev <arcnet-netdev>`.

 Introduction to ARCnet